 In cooperation with the contributing research institutes, emission data are collected and stored in a database managed by the Environmental Assessment Agency.
-A separate database contains the information from the Environmental Annual Reports.

-About 250 companies are legally obliged to submit an Environmental Annual Report (EAR).
-As from I January 2004, companies may submit their EARs electronically (e-EAR).
+About 250 companies are legally obliged to submit an Annual Environmental Report (MJV).
+As from 1 January 2002, companies may submit their MJVs electronically (e-MJV).
 Each of these companies has an emission monitoring and registration system in which the specifications are in agreement with the supervisory authority.
 The provincial authorities validate and verify the reported emissions.
 In addition, a number of companies are required to report information under the BEES/A legislation.
 Other companies (about 200) provide emission data voluntarily within the framework of environmental covenants.
+Information from the Annual Environmental Reports is stored in a separate database.

-Point-source emission data in the EAR database is validated by the task forces.
-The result is a selection of validated point source emissions and activity data, which are then stored in the ER-I database.
-The ER-I data is combined with supplementary estimates for Small and Medium-sized Enterprises (SMEs).
+Point-source emission data in the MJV database are checked for consistency by the task forces.
+The result is a selection of validated point-source emissions and activity data, which are then stored in the ER-I database.
+The ER-I data is combined with supplementary estimates for Small and Mediumsized Enterprises (SMEs).
 Several methods are applied for calculating these emissions.
-TNO has derived emission factors for NO_x emissions from small installations, for instance (Van Soest-Vercammen et al., 2002), while, for other substances, the Implied Emission Factors (IEFs) derived from the EARs are applied to calculate sector emissions.
+TNO has derived emission factors for NO_x emissions from small installations, for instance (Soest-Vercammen et al., 2002), while, for other substances, the Implied Emission Factors (IEFs) derived from the MJVs are applied to calculate sector emissions.

 Emissions from the ER-I database and collectively estimated industrial as well as non-industrial sources are stored in the ER-C database (see Figure 1.1).
-The ER-C database, consisting of a large number of geographically distributed emission sources (about 1200), contains a complete record of Dutch emissions for a particular year.
+The ER-C database, consisting of a large number of geographically distributed emission sources (about 1000), contains a complete record of Dutch emissions for a particular year.
 Each emission source includes information on the Standard Industrial Classification code (SBI-code) and industrial subsector, separate information in process and combustion emissions, and the relevant environmental compartment and location.
-These emission sources can be selectively aggregated, for example, by NFR category.
+These emission sources can be selectively aggregated, by NFR category.